(all designed to help you explore the trails less traveled)

 So that's a big reason why I compiled this guide to some of the best hiking gear and gadgets around.
 The articles listed below are based on either my own experience with the gear or in-depth research I've done on the products.
 I dig through all those online reviews for you.

 And I didn't just write about any old hiking gear -- oh no. I focused on gear and gadgets that folks who prefer to get off the beaten path are looking for.
 Savvy trekkers like yourself.
-So check out some of the articles below:
+So check out some of the articles below (or if you're huntin' for someone else, check out this list of gift ideas for backpackers and hikers)

 I recruited the advice of a photojournalist I used to work with back in my newspaper days to build this list of the best cameras for backpacking.
 It covers: